 Originally it seemed that WandaVision had largely dodged the disruption caused by the coronavirus pandemic, which shut down a number of other Disney+ productions and delayed others, given that filming had wrapped in March.

 However, in July Disney apparently carried out more filming for the series, suggesting that some planned pick-up shots or reshoots were delayed.
 It also seems likely that the extensive postproduction needed for a series of this scale would also have been slowed down by production staff needing to work from home.

-WandaVision begins streaming on Friday 15th January on Disney+, and releases new episodes on subsequent Fridays.
-You can sign up to Disney Plus for £5.99 a month or £59.99 a year.
+WandaVision releases new episodes on Disney+ on Fridays.
+You can sign up to Disney Plus for £7.99 a month or £79.90 a year.